jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 specified.
 Note that the master alternative must exist or the call will fail.
-However, if a  slave alternative doesn't exist, the  corresponding slave generic name will simply not be installed (a warning will still be displayed).
+However, if a  slave alternative doesn't exist, the  corresponding slave generic name will simply not be installed.
 If some real file  is installed where a generic name has to  be installed, it is kept unless `--force` is used.

-If the  alternative name specified  exists already in the  alternatives system's records, the information supplied will be added as a new set of alternatives for the group.
+If the  alternative name specified  exists already in the  alternatives system's records, the information supplied will be added as a new set of alternatives for the group (one master and possibly one or several slaves).
 Otherwise,  a  new  group, set  to  automatic  mode,  will  be added  with  this information.
 If the group is in automatic mode, and the newly added alternatives' priority is